16 – 19 Study Programme

 - The programme of study in the Sixth Form at Hitchin Girls’ School is designed to provide all students with a structured and challenging individualised learning programme, which supports their development and academic progress in line with their future career plans.

-All students are expected to study three full A Level courses and/or applied and vocational qualifications.
+All students are expected to study three full A Level courses and/or applied or vocational qualifications.
 We also offer an Extended Project Qualification, Core Maths and Sports Leaders to all of our students to supplement their studies.

 - Study programmes are focused on progression to the next level, whether in the form of traineeship, apprenticeship, Higher Education or employment.
 University visits, outreach visits, workshops, speakers, Unifrog and a careers fair are available to help students choose their pathway post-18.
 We have Careers Advisors on hand for one-to-one interviews.
 Students will also have one-to-one meetings with their tutors to discuss their options.